 8. The Other Worlds and What Comes Next.
 Yuri Herrera.

-We will share the final remarks on what we have learned about Mexican literature, how it can inspire us to read or write, and the drawbacks of reading translated versions and finding good translations.
+We will share the final remarks on what we have learned about Mexican literature, how it can inspire us to read, and the drawbacks of reading translated versions and finding good translations.
 The instructor will share her impressions on the new wave of Mexican literature and encourage the students to share their impressions of how Yuri Herrera relates (or not) to the texts they chose at the beginning of the course.

 Bibliography